 Filtered Rays were purposely made of colors.
 Yinka Ilori believes that colors have many uses in architecture and the spaces we walk through.
 Also, the excellent service of colors can help improve any experience and your mental health.

-Filtered Rays was designed as a permanent pavilion for the Hotel Estrel Berlin.
-However, Yinka Ilori chose to develop the project in a collapsible way so that the entire place could be dismantled and transported to another location.Filtered Rays are located on the edge of an area where the expansion of a highway is being built.
+Filtered Rays are located on the edge of an area where the expansion of a highway is being built.
 The area has been covered in fences and in the works for years.
 I visited the place a few days ago during a bike ride through my neighborhood.
-I found it strange to come across this colorful pavilion in the middle of a not very inhabited neighborhood area.

 So, whenever you go there for pictures, remember that the shiny objects in front of you can be just a distraction for actual state exploitation.

-You can find Filtered Rays by Yinka Ilori between the Hotel Estrel Berlin and the Neuköllner Schifffahrtskanal, very close to the S-Sonnennallee train station.
+You can find Filtered Rays by Yinka Ilori between the Hotel Estrel Berlin and the Neuköllner Schifffahrtskanal, close to the S-Sonnennallee train station.

 Leaving the station, you need to go under the bridge and walk to where construction work is taking place.
 When you see a triangular-shaped building, you’ll know you’re in the right place.

-Filtered Rays by Yinka Ilori in Berlin-Neukölln
+Filtered Rays Pavilion: Yinka Ilori’s Kaleidoscopic Masterpiece in Berlin

 Hotel Estrel, Ziegrastraße 2, 12057 Berlin